 The Local Development Plan 2017-2021 sets an ambitious target of 75 new homes every year.
 The delivery of affordable housing is considered a key component in addressing the Park's ageing and declining population.
 As it stands many local people and younger households are struggling to afford a home at full market value.
 Monitoring the delivery of housing provides important feedback as to the current state of housing in the Park as well as for the evaluation of Plan policies.
+Our plan is dated 2017-2021 but we have revised our timescales for the next plan to closely align with the new planning legislation (Planning (Scotland) Act 2019) and guidance.
+The next plan will be a 10-year plan (2024-2034) and we will start the preparation of the plan in 2022.
+Find out more about the timescales in our Development Plan Scheme.

-Allocated housing sites and large windfall sites are programmed as part of the housing land audit; this provides an estimate of how many housing units are expected to be delivered on these sites up to 2025 (5 year period: 2021-2025) and what proportion of these will provide affordable homes.
+Allocated housing sites and large windfall sites are programmed as part of the housing land audit; this provides an estimate of how many housing units are expected to be delivered on these sites up to 2026 (5-year period: 2022-2026) and what proportion of these will provide affordable homes.
 Details of this can be found under Section 8 of this document.

-The table below summarises the key reporting figures looking 5 years ahead, which shows that there is sufficient land in the Loch Lomond and The Trossachs National Park to meet the five year effective housing land supply requirement.
-Windfall applications under 2 units are not programmed and have not been counted towards the 5 year effective supply, however based on past approval rates an assumption is made that 30 windfall units will come forward each year (305=150) - a portion of which accounts for existing single unit approvals.
+The table below summarises the key reporting figures looking 5 years ahead, which shows that there is sufficient land in the Loch Lomond and The Trossachs National Park to meet the five-year effective housing land supply requirement.
+Windfall applications under 2 units are not programmed and have not been counted towards the 5-year effective supply, however, based on past approval rates an assumption is made that 30 windfall units will come forward each year (30\5=150) - a portion of which accounts for existing single-unit approvals.
 Sites identified for long-term delivery have not been added to the established supply.